Mission to the Unknown

 Sue: Where the hell is the Doctor?

-Me: He’s not in this one.
+Me: He isn’t in this one.

 Me: Everyone has gone on holiday this week.